 What Does NEADS Offer For Disabled Students?

-As was previously mentioned, this organization offers full support to disabled students and graduates in Canada.
+As was previously mentioned, this organization offers full support to student with disabilities and graduates in Canada.
 However, to be more specific, it focuses on three essential areas:

 - Student Debt Reduction